Parallel-NetCDF/PnetCDF-Python/docs/source/api/dimension_api.rst

    :members: getfile, isunlimited
    :exclude-members: name, size

-Read-only Python Attributes of Dimension Class
- The following class members are read-only and should not be modified by the user.
+Read-only python fields of class :class:`pnetcdf.Dimension` The following class fields are read-only and should not be modified by the user.

  .. attribute:: name

     String name of Dimension instance.
-This class member is read-only and should not be modified by the user.
+This class field is read-only and should not be modified by the user.
 To rename a dimension, use :meth:`File.rename_dim` method.